isaachkwu/isaachkwu/README.md

 ## About Me

 - 🎓 Computer science graduate from Hong Kong Polytechnic University
-- 💼 Software engineer at The Laboratory of Data Discovery for Health
 - 💻 Create end-to-end websites and mobile applications
 - 🎨 Promote collaborative development experience
 - 🚀 Interested in AI, automation, and beautiful design